mkrrishk/github-search/docs/NOTES.md

 * A basic Setup where HTTP Requests are served via Repo Controller @ /api/repos route.
 * This End point Allows both POST and GET Requests.
 * Database Storage is to be setup.
 Currently persisting the data in memory.

+## Additional Info

+* Building both Apps took me about 8-10 Hours.
+I've spent most of time Researching and going through Documentation for Various Frameworks/Libraries.
+There were a lot of new Libraries that I've used here including Vue 3 with Composition API.
+Overall, I've really Enjoyed the Process.
+* Containerizing the App was the initial idea.
+It would be an ideal setup where both apps can be started with a single docker-compose command.
+I've run into some errors while setting it up, Will include those if time permits.